 The opening in the center of the pier will remain.
 The intention is to allow this area to return to a natural marsh area with native plants.
-A raised planter with a seat wall is proposed around the eastern perimeter of the opening.
 A seasonal shade structure will be provided on the pier, and may include an opportunity for retail or snack service.
 Staff and the applicant will continue to refine the pier proposal during the final site plan review, including measures to minimize the river debris that collects at the site, and plans for regular removal of whatever does collect.